 Today’s focus is the Jokulsargljufur National Park, which translates as “Glacial River Canyon,” Iceland’s most well-known canyon replete with extraordinary rock formations, waterfalls, and plant life.
 We´ll walk in at least two of its main areas, starting with Dettifoss in the south, which is Europe’s most powerful waterfall (often compared to Niagara Falls), and Asbyrgi, the wooded horseshoe canyon at the park’s northern end.
 Birdlife en route are snipes, ptarmigans, and snow bunting, with gyrfalcon, merlin and ravens nesting on cliffs and rock pillars.
 In the later afternoon, a two-hour drive via the coastal town of Husavik (also known as the whale watching capital of Iceland) returns you to the hotel in Akureyri.

 Day 7, Across the Arctic Circle

-Spend the morning exploring the town of Akureyri.
-After lunch, take the 25-min flight north to Grimsey, the tiny 5-sq km island 40 km off the north coast of Iceland (pop.
+Today, you take the 25-min flight north to Grimsey, the tiny 5-sq km island 40 km off the north coast of Iceland (pop.
 100).
 This is the only part of Iceland bissected by the Arctic Circle.
 Here a local guide will welcome you and take you on a 1-hour walk around the island, after which you will receive a certificate for having crossed the Arctic Circle.
 Your flight then returns to Reykjavik after refueling in Akureyri.